-Anyone that tells you that the ability of a radar to detect police lasers is not important, are either trying to sell you expensive laser jammers, doesn’t have a clue of what they’re talking about or both.
+Anyone that tells you that the ability of a radar to detect police lasers is not important, is either trying to sell you expensive laser jammers, and don’t have a clue of what they’re talking about or both.

 Besides benefitting from the effectiveness of a police laser absorbing veil coating, even if you don’t have this protection on your vehicle, suggesting that it’s not important if the detector isn’t able to alert the instant-on-radar, especially if you’re the one being targeted without any prior warning.

 The sheer performance of the R3 and R1 has redefined what we believed is possible in a radar detector.
 Both of these detectors have a 6dB range and possibly more increases in sensitivity than other radar detectors in existence, whether it be a windshield mount or remotely installed detectors.